Pope Paul VI Minor Seminary: Formation

 The first rector of the seminary was Fr.
 Vicente Lora (d.2004)who was assigned before the creation of the new diocese in the Sacred Heart Seminary, Palo, Leyte.
 Fr.
 Lora came from San Rafael, Maasin, Southern Leyte.
 When Fr.
 Lora left for a parish assignment in 1972, Fr.
 Arfeo Sescon took over the challenge of forming young men amid the political and social upheavals in the capital, Manila where he was trained for the priesthood under the guidance of the Dominican Fathers of the University of Santo Tomas Central Seminary.
 Helping him to run the whole seminary affairs was Rev. Fr.
 Felix Paloma who took the initiative of improving the seminary facilities to attract more young men to the seminary.
 With the increasing demand of having new parish priest appointed in different parts of the diocese, seminary formators would not last for more than two or three years.
 It happened indeed the year after Fr.
 Amado Olayvar left the seminary in 1977 for a parish assignment that the Bishop himself took the cudgel in running the seminary simply because he did not have any priest available for the seminary.
 His priests were all in the parishes.
 However, the Bishop put a major seminarian on regency in charge of the daily activities and schedule of the seminary.
 On their regency years, Wilson de los Reyes, Santos Sabondo, Celso Moreno, Romeo Mangyao, and Leonardo Kilat were one time assigned and stayed in the seminary.
 This arrangement with non-clerics as resident-formators lasted for how many years until in 1982 when the diocese started to reap the first fruits of Pope Paul VI Minor Seminary.
 It was this year that Bishop Ataviado did the first ordination to the priesthood of those coming from this minor seminary.

 The first alumnus to be assigned as rector of the seminary in 1982-1983 was Rev. Fr.
 Adelfo Briones.
 His term was marked by a reform of seminary policies and discipline.
 But when a new parish asked for his pastoral care and presence, Fr.
 Adelfo Briones did not hesitate to accept the challenge.
 The seminary once again left orphaned until the ordination of Rev. Fr.
-Anastacio Lito Narit who stayed in the seminary from 1983-1986.
+Anastacio Lito Narit who stayed in the seminary from 1983 to 1986.
 Although his term was beset with all kinds of problems due also to the political, social, and economic conditions of the time, the seminary had survived because of the austere life adopted by the formators and the seminarians.